babashka/sci/README.md

 `require`.
 The job of this function is to find and return the source code for the requested namespace.
 This passed-in function will be called with a single argument that is a hashmap with a key `:namespace`.
 The value for this key will be the _symbol_ of the requested namespace.
+Also a `:opts` key contains options from the require call, such as `:as`.

 This function should return a map with keys `:file` (containing the filename to be used in error messages) and `:source` (containing the source code text).
 SCI